Kinds-of-Intelligence-CFI/animal-ai/docs/Arena-Environment-Guide.md

 The arena/agent has a few limitations to be considered, which are as follows:

-1. Only a single agent _per_ arena is supported, both for play and training.
+1. Only a single agent _per_ arena/episode is supported, both for play and training.
-2. The agent can only move on the ground, and cannot move on the walls or any other object.
+2. The agent can only move on the ground, and cannot move on the walls or any other object (except when placed on top of objects that have a flat surface).
 3. The agent cannot move through objects (except for the hot/death zones).
 4. The agent cannot jump or fly.
 5. The agent cannot pick up objects (however, this is a feature to be added in the future).